Asad-Ismail/Real_World_ML/Generative_Models/README.md

 - **Used in Subsequent Layers**: After the first layer, allows the model to use the current pixel's value for predicting itself.
 - **Conditioning on Current Pixel**: Subsequent layers can condition on the current pixel's value, capturing the context more accurately.

+## Autoregressive Models
+The main advantage of AR models is that it is easy to compute, and optimize, the exact likelihood of each sequence (data vector).
+The main disadvantage is that generating samples is inherently sequential, which can be slow.
+In addition, the method does not learn a compact latent representation of the data.